 - The trail is not hilly nor do you cross many busy streets (though you do ride past beach parking lot entrances).
 Still, it’s good to practice safe biking, so wear a helmet.

 - Bike on the right-hand side of the trail.

 - Announce your presence when you’re coming up behind a walker or runner.

 - Pass pedestrian and slower bikers by passing them on the left-hand side.
 I always say “Biker on your left.”

 Kapaa is a vibrant little town for food options, especially along Kuhio Highway.
 Right by the trail, near where we rented bikes, we encountered a collection of food trucks.
 If you’re hungry, you can get your lunch there.

-On the day of our bike ride, we got started late and, thus, had a late lunch (too late for Nom).
+On the day of our bike ride, we got started late and, thus, had a late lunch.
 We went to Olympic Cafe located at 1354 Kuhio Highway.
 This open-air restaurant is good for big groups, and it’s pretty kid-friendly.